blueswen/mkdocs-glightbox/demo-mkdocs/docs/index.md

     Check more options information on [GLightbox Docs](https://github.com/biati-digital/glightbox#lightbox-options).

+4. For more flexibility, you can disable lightbox by a [specific image](./disable/image.md) or a [specific page](./disable/page.md).

 ## Demo

-Click image to try lightbox and enjoy the view of Taiwan.
+Click the image to try lightbox and enjoy the view of Taiwan.

 ![Sunset over Taipei City](./images/thomas-tucker-sunset-over-taipei-city.jpg) Sunset over Taipei City.
 Credit: [Thomas Tucker](https://unsplash.com/photos/au3CYbd7vCU)